ParkerLab/cta/README.md

 # cta

-`cta` is used to trim adapters from paired-end high-throughput sequencing reads in an adapter free manner.
+`cta` is used to trim adapters from paired-end high-throughput sequencing reads.

 ## Building